Engineering Entrepreneurship Courses by Professor Steve Treiber, Ph.D., P.Eng., firstname.lastname@example.org

 APS1088, “Business Planning and Execution”, fall term.
 On-line live webinar & recorded.
 If your ambition is to be your own boss this is the course for you.
 You will learn how to start and run a successful Canadian business that is profitable on day ONE, using a real start-up as an example.
 Help the Professor build the example start-up inclass while you build your own through the course assignments.
 The course is developed and taught by successful Canadian entrepreneurs who imagined, built and sold at least one of their own successful businesses.
 The course materials, lectures, and assignments are based on personal experiences, published best practices and provide students with a toolkit/recipe for starting and running a successful business.
 The course project is an exercise in how to start one,"from soup to nuts".
 APS1088 course syllabus here.

 APS1035, “Technology Sales for Entrepreneurs”, fall term.
 On-line live webinar & recorded.
 If you are struggling with your go-to-market strategy this is the course for you.
 At some point in their careers engineers and scientists find themselves needing to convince their boss, their company, their co-workers, or a client to try some new idea.
 That new idea, product or service might be so novel that there are no easy comparisons to be made to something existing and proven and the deciders lack relevant technical knowledge.

 Students will learn the keys to selling a “customer” on an idea, product or service that they passionately believe in.
 The course learning objectives are delivered via lectures, exercises, role playing, group presentations and homework assignments, based on real sales pursuits in start-ups of the course creators and teacher.
-Students will learn how to organize and communicate their thoughts and facts in a way that will increase their probability of succeeding in convincing the decision makers that they should take a chance on a new idea or innovation.
+Students will learn how to organize and communicate their thoughts and facts in a way that will increase their probability of "closing" a deal.
 APS1035 course syllabus here.